 Students are expected to attend class (both lecture and laboratory) regularly, take exams, complete lab assignments, course project, and quizzes.
-The laboratory component of this course will make extensive use of the ERDAS Imagine software.
+The laboratory component of this course will make extensive use of the Open source and vendor specific software.
 The labs will use datasets at local, national, and international levels.
 Detailed instructions for the labs will be provided to students.
 A course project will be completed in groups.
 Students are required to use the knowledge and skills acquired during the course to complete the project.
 All work will be due on the date specified.
 Late assignments will not be tolerated